rfhb/emamds/en/documents/product-information/aybintio-epar-product-information_en.md

 ## Allergic reactions

 If you have an allergic reaction, tell your doctor or a member of the medical staff straight away.
 The signs may include: difficulty in breathing or chest pain.
-You could also experience redness or flushing of the skin or a rash, chills and shivering, feeling sick (nausea) or being sick (vomiting), swelling, light-headedness, fast heartbeat and loss of consciousness.
+You could also experience redness or flushing of the skin or a rash, chills and shivering, feeling sick (nausea) or being sick (vomiting), swelling, lightheadedness, fast heartbeat and loss of consciousness.

 ## You should seek help immediately if you suffer from any of the below mentioned side effects.

 Severe side effects, which may be very common (may affect more than 1 in 10 people), include:

-<div style=\"page-break-after: always\"></div>

 - high blood pressure,
 - feeling of numbness or tingling in hands or feet,
 - decreased number of cells in the blood, including white cells that help to fight against infections (this may be accompanied by fever), and cells that help the blood to clot,

+<div style=\"page-break-after: always\"></div>

 - feeling weak and having no energy,
 - tiredness,
 - diarrhoea, nausea, vomiting and abdominal pain.